 - III.8.3.1 Recruitment procedures shall be designed so as to ensure due and fair consideration to all qualified applicants.
 This shall not be construed to require personal interviews of all qualified applicants.
 Where a Personnel Committee does not contain at least one (1) member of each sex, the Dean shall be notified. - III.8.3.2 Where a Department is authorized to fill a limited term position the Department Personnel Committee shall first consider the suitability for the position of any limited term appointee(s) currently holding an appointment in the Department.

-The Department Personnel Committee shall make a recommendation to the Dean concerning the suitability of any such incumbent members for the authorized position.
-If a positive recommendation is made, the Dean shall either extend the incumbent member's contract to fill the position or direct the Department to begin an open search in which all incumbents are eligible to apply.
+The Department Personnel Committee may make a recommendation to the Dean concerning the suitability of any such incumbent members for the authorized position(s).
+If a positive recommendation to appoint one or more incumbents is made, then: